Gregg Latterman: 1996-2000: Aware/Columbia, A Squared Management

 In 1999, Latterman founded A Squared Management.
 A Squared managed artists including Liz Phair, The Fray, Brandi Carlile, Michelle Branch, Motion City Soundtrack, Jack's Mannequin, Rachel Platten, Five For Fighting, and Mat Kearney.
-As The Fray's manager, Latterman worked with ABC to use The Fray's "How to Save a Life" on Grey's Anatomy,a placement that "catapulted the Denver band into another stratosphere, making its debut one of the best-selling albums of 2006."
+As The Fray's manager, Latterman worked with ABC to use The Fray's "How to Save a Life" on Grey's Anatomy, a placement that "catapulted the Denver band into another stratosphere, making its debut one of the best-selling albums of 2006."

 2000-2010: John Mayer, Five for Fighting, The Fray

 In 2000, Latterman was sent an EP of John Mayer.
 He included two of Mayer's songs on Aware 8, and in early 2001, Aware released Mayers debut album, Room for Squares, as an internet-only album.
 It was re-released on Columbia in September, and went on to sell more than 5 million albums.
 Mayer was one of three Aware artists to receive Grammy nominations in 2002; Train was nominated for the album Drops of Jupiter, and Five for Fighting was nominated for their song "Superman (It's Not Easy)."
 Mayer won Best Male Pop Vocal Performance for "Your Body is a Wonderland."
 The ninth Aware compilation was released in January 2002; it was followed in October by a 14-song Greatest Hits collection.

-In 2009, The Fray's songwriters Joseph King and Isaac Slade filed a lawsuit against Latterman on the grounds that he failed to disclose that A Squared obtained ownership to a portion of the band's music when a publishing agreement was signed in 2005.
-Latterman countersued, alleging breach of contract.
-The suit was settled out of court in 2010.
-Although the terms of the settlement were undisclosed, a magistrate judge ruled that Latterman could argue at trial that the band's attorney was aware of terms of the publishing deal.

-2010-Present: Aware/Universal Republic; Positive Entrepreneurship: Profits and Meaning

-Aware released more than 50 records in partnership with Columbia; in addition to multiple hit records from Train, Mayer, and Five for Fighting, the label had significant success with Guster, The Thorns, and Mat Kearney.
+Aware/Universal Republic released more than 50 records in partnership with Columbia; in addition to multiple hit records from Train, Mayer, and Five for Fighting, the label had significant success with Guster, The Thorns, and Mat Kearney.
 In 2010, with more than 25 million records sold over the 15-year period of the joint venture, Aware entered into a new distribution agreement with Universal Republic.